Hyperrcompute/Nodeflare-Docs/README.md

 - **🎨 Clean UI/UX** - Beautiful, accessible interface for developers and GPU providers
 - **⚡ Fast Loading** - Optimized static generation for speed
 - **📖 Comprehensive Guides** - Step-by-step tutorials for GPU marketplace participation
-- **🔧 API Documentation** - Complete reference for all HyperCompute APIs
+- **🔧 API Documentation** - Complete reference for all Hyperrcompute APIs
 - **🌙 Dark Mode Support** - Toggle between light and dark themes
 - **💰 Marketplace Guides** - Documentation for buyers and sellers in the GPU ecosystem

 ## 🛠️ What You'll Find Here

-This documentation covers everything you need to know about HyperCompute:
+This documentation covers everything you need to know about Hyperrcompute:

 ### For GPU Providers
 - **Setup Guides** - How to list your GPUs on the marketplace